-Wireless Sensor Networks is an emerging technology that has led to extensive studies concerning the new challenges that researchers and programmers have to overcome: energy efficiency, scarce computing and storage resources, unreliable communication, harsh environments, etc. Therefore, most of the initiatives have focused on tackling these difficulties rather than providing rich functionality within complex world scenarios.
-Consequently, usual applications utilize sensor nodes for monitoring or tracking purposes within a static pattern: collect data, perform some in-network processing (optional) and forward results to a central system.
+Wireless Sensor Networks is an emerging technology that has led to extensive studies concerning the new challenges that researchers and programmers have to overcome, such as energy efficiency, scarce computing and storage resources, unreliable communication, harsh environments.
+Therefore, most of the initiatives have focused on tackling these difficulties rather than providing rich functionality within complex world scenarios.
+Consequently, applications usually utilize sensor nodes for monitoring or tracking purposes within a static pattern: collect data, (optionally) perform some in-network processing and forward the results to a central system.
 Wireless Collaborating Objects (WCO) is a paradigm that extends the traditional model of wireless sensor networks by transferring intelligence and responsibility to sensor nodes.
-Nevertheless, a single sensor node is limited in terms of hardware performance and energy available.
-In these conditions, the overall performance of the network can only be improved through cooperation among sensors.
+Nevertheless, a single sensor node is limited in terms of hardware performance and the energy available.
+Under these conditions, the overall performance of the network can only be improved through cooperation among sensors.

 The vision of WCO is that nodes self-organize into dynamic groups and offer services based on the capabilities of each member.
-Groups are formed either as a result of a system configuration or simply "on-demand", as a result of a service request.
-The latter case is more dynamic, as groups are formed based on context information and are dissolved when the service is accomplished.
+Groups are formed either as a result of a system configuration or simply "on-demand" as a result of a service request.
+The latter case is more dynamic, as groups are formed based on context information and are dissolved once the service is accomplished.

 Another idea of WCO is the dynamic nature of service deployment in the network.
-New services can be composed from existing ones, while other services can be deleted from the network.
-The service discovery protocol has to be adapted to such a highly dynamic environment and to enable service composition through a flexible vocabulary.
+New services can be constructed from existing ones, while other services can be deleted from the network.
+The service discovery protocol needs to be adapted to such a highly dynamic environment and to enable service composition through a flexible vocabulary.

-In this paper we propose CODE, a service description language as a means of describing collaborating objects and the services they offer.
+In this paper, we propose the CODE service description language as a means of describing collaborating objects and the services they offer.
 It can be used to support methods and tools to achieve service management in WCO.
-In particular, CODE allows for extensible descriptions of service interface, sub-services, service requirements, consuming entities and service attributes.
+In particular, CODE allows for extensible descriptions of the service interface, sub-services, service requirements, consuming entities and service attributes.
 The contributions of our work are as follows:

 - 1. We identify the basic components of service management for WCO. - 2.
 We propose CODE, a generic and extensible method for describing dynamic entities and services in WCO. - 3.
-We show that the binary version of CODE is feasible to be stored and processed on sensor nodes.
+We show that the binary version of CODE is feasible of being stored and processed on sensor nodes.

-The rest of this paper is organized as follows: Section 2 presents a scenario that motivates out approach for service management for WCO.
+The rest of this paper is organized as follows.
+Section 2 presents a scenario that motivates our approach for service management for WCO.
 Section 3 describes the basic components of service management and the role of the service description language.
 Section 4 covers the description of services and groups in WCO.
 Section 5 demonstrates the feasibility of binary CODE to work on sensor nodes.
 Section 6 discusses related work and Section 7 presents a summary and future work.